Barbara Manning

 Barbara Manning (born December 12, 1964) is an American singer-songwriter and guitarist whose albums blend elements of rock, folk, pop and proto-punk.
-She's also known for her cover versions of often obscure pop songs.
+She is also known for her cover versions of often obscure pop songs.
 In addition to an acclaimed solo career, Manning has been active in a number of bands, including 28th Day (with Cole Marquis), World of Pooh, SF Seals, and The Go-Luckys!.

 Early life

 Manning's parents met in high school but split up when she and her younger sister Terri were young.
 Her mom moved the girls to the Sierra Foothills, settling in a cabin without running water or electricity to live near a religious commune.
 Manning's early exposure to popular music came from her parents and their friends, who listened to The Beatles, Country Joe & the Fish, The Carpenters, The Moody Blues, Odetta, and Elton John.
 Manning bought her first guitar at age 14 and, inspired by The Bee Gees, began playing and practicing harmonies with her sister.